ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 For API design, [refer here](https://github.com/mosip/mosip-docs/wiki/Device-Management#mds-api)

 ### 10.4 Devices (Register/De-Register) [**[↑]**](#table-of-contents)
 Devices are categorized in two types based on the usage.
 Registration Devices (used during registrations in Registration Client) and Auth Devices (used during authentication through Partners).
 Before being used, these devices are needed to be registered in MOSIP using the Register/De-Register API.
-Refer API link <Device Register/De-Register> for the API spec.

 The Device is needed to be registered with the following attributes.
    1. Device Type - Mandatory
    2. Device Sub Type - Mandatory
    3. Status – [Registered, Retired, Revoked]
-   4. Device ID – <refer link>
+   4. Device ID – [refer here](https://github.com/mosip/mosip-docs/wiki/MOSIP-Device-Service-Specification#4-device-trust).
+Refer Digital ID section
    5. Device Provider Name
    6. Device Provider ID
    7. Purpose – [Registration or Auth]